12 Planning & RL for Transformers (Advanced Topic)

 - directive signal: how the action should be improved

-OpenClaw’s emphasises is on a fully asynchronous setup:
+OpenClaw’s emphasis is on a fully asynchronous setup:

 - servers,